by Scott Mehl © Unofficial Royalty 2019

 Friedrich Wilhelm I was the second King in Prussia, reigning from 1713 until 1740.
 He was born at the Berlin City Palace in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, on August 14, 1688, to Friedrich I, King in Prussia and his second wife, Sophie Charlotte of Hanover.
 He had one older brother:

-• Prince Friedrich August (1685-1686) – died in infancy
+- Prince Friedrich August (1685-1686) – died in infancy

 Friedrich Wilhelm also had one half-sister from his father’s first marriage to Elisabeth Henriette of Hesse-Kassel:

 For the first few years of his life, he was raised in Hanover, at the court of his grandmother, the Electress Sophia of Hanover, along with his cousins – his future wife, Sophie Dorothea of Hanover, and her brother, the future King George II of Great Britain.
 He returned to Berlin in 1692 and was educated by a Huguenot governess who did not speak German.
 At just six years old, he was given command of his own infantry regiment, and at eight years old, began to study under the direction of a Prussian general.
-However, his mother soon intervened (as he could neither read nor write by the age of nine), and a new Huguenot tutor was brought in to teach him.
+However, his mother soon intervened because he could neither read nor write by the age of nine.
+A new Huguenot tutor was brought in to teach him.
 From a very young age, Friedrich Wilhelm developed a strong sense of thrift and a love for all things related to the military.
-For his tenth birthday, he was given his own estate at Wusterhausen where he learned the basic fundamentals of economics and management – both skills which would serve him well during his reign.
+For his tenth birthday, he was given his own estate at Wusterhausen where he learned the basic fundamentals of economics and management, both skills which would serve him well during his reign.

 On November 28, 1706, in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, Friedrich Wilhelm married his first cousin, Princess Sophie Dorothea of Hanover.
 She was the daughter of the future King George I of Great Britain and Sophie Dorothea of Celle.
 Despite a relatively unhappy marriage, the couple had 14 children:

 Friedrich Wilhelm came to the Prussian throne upon his father’s death in 1713.
-Unlike his father who viewed the treasury as his own money and lived a very lavish lifestyle, the new king chose to go the opposite direction.
-He sold many of his father’s possessions and lived a very austere life.
+Unlike his father who viewed the treasury as his own money and lived a lavish lifestyle, the new king chose to go the opposite direction.
+He sold many of his father’s possessions and lived an austere life.
 While his father was focused more on his personal enjoyment, Friedrich Wilhelm focused on strengthening Prussia, particularly the economy and the military.
 He was involved in every detail of the management of the Kingdom, even personally establishing guidelines for all state officials to ensure that everyone was doing their jobs to the fullest extent.
 He promoted farming throughout Prussia and encouraged the farmers to plan accordingly for the possibility of lean years.
 He also focused greatly on the military – reforming their training and tactics and leaving the Prussian army as one of the most powerful in Europe.

 King Friedrich Wilhelm I died at the Potsdam City Palace in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg on May 31, 1740, and was interred at the Garrison Church in Potsdam.
 During World War I, his coffin was moved for safekeeping, first to Berlin and then to a salt mine near Berterode.
 After being recovered by American forces, he was re-interred at St. Elisabeth’s Church in Marburg, Germany in 1946.
 His coffin was moved again in 1953 to Hohenzollern Castle, and in 1991 his coffin was placed on the steps of the altar in the Kaiser Friedrich Mausoleum at the Church of Peace in Sanssouci Park in Potsdam, Germany.